-additional tool, "say on pay" modeled on the UK example, seem like an attractive reform.
-The evidence suggests that "say on pay" has some downsides even in the UK, which would exacerbated by a simple transplant into the US.
-In particular the annual vote requirement is likely to result in a narrow range of compensation "best practices" that will be adopted throughout the economy.
+executive compensation, especially "pay for failure," have made an additional tool, "say on pay" modeled on the U.K. example, seem like an attractive reform.
+The evidence suggests that "say on pay" has some downsides even in the United Kingdom, downsides that would be exacerbated by a simple transplant into the United States.
+In particular, the annual vote requirement is likely to result in a narrow range of compensation "best practices" that will be adopted throughout the economy.
 This creates efficiency concerns for individual firms and systemic concerns as the incentive effects of these particular compensation schemes unfold.
-Thus I have proposed that federal "say on pay" legislation should, for now, be limited to provision of a shareholder opt-in right to a "say on pay" regime at publicly-traded firms.
+Thus, this Article has proposed that federal "say on pay" legislation should, for now, be limited to provision of a shareholder opt-in right to a "say on pay" regime at publicly-traded firms.
 Activists can focus on firms where compensation looks to be a particular problem, and those experiences will provide useful information for other firms.
-This is a significant step.
+This would be a significant step.

-If some sort of mandatory "say on pay" regime is nevertheless the legislatively preferred choice, then I would recommend that mandatory application be limited to the largest firms (something like the largest 500 firms by public market float) rather than to the full range of public firms, approximately 14,000.
-Compensation concerns have arisen particularly at the largest firms, and smaller firms present a different set of governance and compensation issues that would be particularly ill-served by narrowed set of compensation best practices.
+If some sort of mandatory "say on pay" regime is, nevertheless, the legislatively preferred choice, then this Article would recommend that mandatory application be limited to the largest firms-perhaps the largest 500 firms by public market float-rather than to the full range of reporting public firms, numbering approximately 10,000.
+Compensation concerns have arisen particularly at the largest firms; smaller firms present a different set of governance and compensation issues that would be particularly ill-served by a narrowed set of compensation "best practices."

 Finally, the terms of the debate should not be distracted by the possible tie-in between compensation practices at financial firms and the credit bubble and meltdown.
-Compensation practices of significant liquidity-providing institutions are a safety and soundness issue, not principally a corporate governance issue.
+Compensation practices of significant liquidity-providing institutions raise systemic concerns that transcend shareholder objectives.
+The most important direction for corporate governance innovation is in devising internal governance mechanisms that will backstop the systemic regulator's oversight, particularly in the compensation area, not shareholder empowerment through "say on pay."